Do you love Hillsboro and care about your community? Are you interested in giving back to the community and building leadership skills?

 - Develop your leadership skills and learn about new ways to be involved with the City

 - Present recommendations to City Council

-Applications for the 2019 Civic Leadership Academy closed on August 5, 2019.
-If you are interested in participating next year, please contact us and we will send you a reminder when applications open next spring.
+Applications for the 2020 Civic Leadership Academy will open in May.
+Please contact us and we will send you a reminder when the applications open.